THUBA-DAO/HippocraticIsland/README.md

 This original repo located at:

 https://github.com/THUBA-DAO/HippocraticIslandBackend

 https://github.com/THUBA-DAO/HippocraticIslandFrontend

-ETHTokyo require only one repo submitted, so we merge in this one
+ETHTokyo requires only one repo submitted, so we merged them in this one

 zk related